Roytangrb/gitwok/README.md

 You can check all flags by `gitwok commit --help`

 #### `interactive` mode
-You may also build the commit message using interactively by running
+You may also build the commit message interactively by running
 ```
 $ gitwok commit
 ````